kevgo/dot-files/guides/macos.md

   Finder windows)
 - Sidebar: New Finder windows show (user directory)
 - Advanced: Don't show warnings before emptying the trash

+### set Dvorak layout for login screen

+At the login screen:

+- click on the keyboard layout selector in the menu bar
+- remove the "US" option by choosing "remove current entry"

 ### Fluor